fugu-chop/launch_school/rb101_programming_foundations/lesson_4/lesson_4_notes.md

 ```
 `Array` has a `#to_h` method.
 When no block is given, the array must be an array of 2-element sub-arrays, where each sub-array is formed into a key-value pair in the new Hash.

 If a block is given, the results of the block on each element of the object will be used as pairs.
+Note how we have to *wrap our key and value elements in an array*.
 ```
 a = [['foo', 'zero'], ['bar', 'one'], ['baz', 'two']]